ljsinclair/featurebase-docs/docs/concepts/concepts-home.md

 This high-level overview explains how data is arranged in traditional databases and FeatureBase bitmap databases.

 * Cardinality -- the relationships between data
-* Normalization -- the act of arranging the data to
+* Normalization -- the act of arranging the data

 ## What is cardinality?